8 Best Campgrounds in Penticton, BC

-Once upon a time, the previous owners of this campground were flying over in a helicopter, when what to their wondering eyes should appear but a moose.
+Once upon a time, the previous owners of The Lost Moose were flying over in a helicopter, when what to their wondering eyes should appear but a moose.
 They circled back to take a closer look but where did that big guy go?
 The current owners have never seen a moose on the property.
 So the question remains: Was the moose lost?
 We'll never know, but the name stuck.

 Up and away from campgrounds in the city, it's a 20-minute drive from Skaha and Okanagan Lakes to reach the secluded Lost Moose campground.
 Although the road is paved, it's long, steep, and eventually it narrows, making it less suitable for large rigs.